oguimbal/jcool-docs/general/hooks.md

             externalId
         }

+        # Hook ID - You can use this to implement idempotency
+        hookId

         # Get some info about this hook
-        hookId
         hookName
         data
         time